LearnMoreStuff/MATH3/README.md

 # MATH3-Project-In-Progress
 This version of MATH is a work in progress version so feel free to test it.
-Use the same stuff as MATH2
+To run it type "git clone https://github.com/Clo612/MATH3-Project-In-Progress.git" (Without quotations) in your Linux terminal.
+Then type "cd MATH3-Project-In-Progress" (Without quotations) in your Linux terminal.
+Then type "chmod +x math3(the math type).sh" (Without quotations) in your Linux terminal.
+Then you type "./math3(the math type).sh" (Without quotations) in your Linux terminal.
+Finally Do Some math.